AdaCore/training_material/courses/rust_essentials/120_standard_library_traits/01-overview.rst

 * Separates *interface* from *data*

   * Function for what a type **does**, not what it **is**
-  * Add functionality to existing types modifying original code
+  * Adds functionality to types without modifying original code

 -----------------------------------
 What Is a Standard Library Trait?